 Creation of such a renowned and important historical landmark required sensitive, thoughtful design along with complex traditional manufacturing and construction practices.
 The Bomber Command Memorial now stands as a fitting tribute to the 55,573 Bomber Command crew who lost their lives during WW2 and will remain a legacy for future generations.

-Heritage Sites in London
+Heritage Site Lighting in London

 William Sugg & Co.
 Ltd is a world leader in heritage lighting and the only surviving, original gas lighting company in the country.
 Since the company’s inception in 1837 William Sugg & Co.
 Ltd has demonstrated extensive experience in Historical Lamps and Listed Buildings, particularly in London.
 Below is a selection of some (but not all) examples of work carried out at key sites within the city.